adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 Changing the padding and colour on hover is a difficult task.
 It's better to avoid having to fix self-induced problems like this.

-## 12. Because they encourage lean HTML
+## 12. Because they produce a small HTML footprint

 As we've seen above, atomic classes bloat HTML.
 Semantic classes result in smaller HTML.
 And whilst the CSS may increase in size, it's cacheable.